joseotaviorf/oh-my-pi/dags/bedrock/reverse_tracksale/reverse_tracksale.md

 This pipeline also POST data to the Tracksale API (endpoint: `dispatches`) aiming to schedule NPS survey dispatches.

-For further information, please read [this documentation](https://docs.google.com/document/d/15YEa41mdZ2YRUgpKpMNK63sIrHhCSXAYuf2QbW_Df7E).
+For further information, please read our [Tracksale integration documentation](https://docs.google.com/document/d/15YEa41mdZ2YRUgpKpMNK63sIrHhCSXAYuf2QbW_Df7E) and our [DAG documentation and how to create a dispatch on it](https://www.notion.so/productquintoandar/Reverse-ETL-Tracksale-b6de0bf03f244c8ea4014a7ae916077d).

 </details>